MapsPeople/docs/src/api/index.md

 * `Id [string(24)]`
   * MapsIndoors generated ID.
 Should be _null_ if you are creating an object.
 * `DatasetId [string]`
-  * The dataset ID of your MapsIndoors solution.
+  * The dataset ID of your MapsIndoors Solution.
 * `ParentId [string(24)]`
   * The MapsIndoors ID that this Geodata object is a child of.
 * `BaseType [string]`